 3. Libby Asbestos Contamination

-Beginning in the 1920s, a mine in Libby, Montana produced most of the world’s supply of vermiculite, a mineral used to make insulation in homes and businesses.
-Vermiculite in its impure form may contain asbestos, a known carcinogen.
-In 1990, the federal government investigated the mine and the W.R.
+Beginning in the 1920s, a mine in Libby, Montana, produced most of the world’s supply of vermiculite, a mineral used to make insulation in homes and businesses.
+Vermiculite, in its impure form, may contain asbestos, a known carcinogen.
+In 1990, the federal government investigated the mine, and the W.R.
 Grace Company, which owns it, eventually closed the operation.
-Various sources, such as the Seattle Post-Intelligencer, have claimed that the asbestos at the mining site has given numerous people serious health problems and that over 400 people have died from diseases caused by exposure to the asbestos.
+Various sources, such as the Seattle Post-Intelligencer, have claimed that the asbestos at the mining site has given numerous people serious health problems and that over 400 people have died from diseases caused by exposure to asbestos.

 Since then, the EPA has declared the area a Superfund site and spent millions of dollars on cleanup; it also fined the W.R.
-Grace Company, hoping to reimbursement some of the money.
+Grace Company, hoping to reimburse some of the money.
 The U.S. government is also considering filing criminal charges, alleging that the W.R.
 Grace Company did not inform its employees of the dangers of mining vermiculite.
-The cleanup of this toxic site—perhaps the worst in the history of the U.S – as well as the litigation, potential and otherwise, continues to this day.
+The cleanup of this toxic site—perhaps the worst in the history of the US—as well as the litigation, potential and otherwise, continues to this day.

 2. Deepwater Horizon Oil Gusher

 In April 2010, an explosion rocked the Deepwater Horizon oil rig in the Gulf of Mexico.
 The rig subsequently sank into the Gulf, killing 11 people.
-No longer sealed at the seafloor, the damaged rig leaked oil into ocean—and it gushed for 87 days, spilling an estimated 210 million gallons of crude oil into the sea.
-Oil dispersant was used to spread the oil around, but it turned out to be more toxic than the crude oil.
-The leak was finally tapped, but may still leak some, who knows?
-This deluge of oil is considered the worst accidental marine oil spill in the history of petroleum exploration.
+No longer sealed at the seafloor, the damaged rig leaked oil into the ocean—and it gushed for 87 days, spilling an estimated 210 million gallons of crude oil into the sea.
+Oil dispersant was used to spread the oil around, but it turned out to be more tox